-In the Islamic calendar, Eid al-Fitr and Eid al-Adha are two of the most significant religious festivals celebrated by Muslims worldwide.
-These joyous occasions mark the culmination of fasting during Ramadan and the conclusion of the Hajj pilgrimage, respectively.
+In the Islamic calendar, Eid al-Fitr and Eid al-Adha are two of the most important religious festivals for Muslims around the world.
+These special days mark the end of fasting during Ramadan and the completion of the Hajj pilgrimage respectively.

 But that's not all.
-If you're in need of prayer essentials or decorations to enhance your Eid experience, look no further!
-Visit our marketplace to explore a wide range of gifts, decorations, and other essentials to make your Eid even more meaningful.
+If you need prayer essentials or decorations to enhance your Eid experience, look no further!
+Visit our marketplace to explore a wide range of Islamic gifts (such as fragrances, Islamic jewellery, and modest clothing), decorations, and other everyday essentials to make your Eid even more meaningful.

 What is Eid prayer